AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/feedback.md

 ### How to contribute to OpenJDK

-Have a read of these sections in the book:
+Have a read of these sections in the book before making plans to submit any contributions to the code base:

 - [About OCA - signing the OCA](adopt-openjdk-getting-started/about_oca_-_signing_the_oca.md)
 - [OpenJDK Bug database (JIRA)](adopt-openjdk-getting-started/openjdk_bug_database_jira.md)